Work injuries can have serious and life-long consequences. Get free advice from our Brisbane based Queensland workers compensation experts.

 WorkCover is a no-fault compensation scheme which means you are entitled to claim for a work related injury regardless of fault.
 For example, this would mean you could open a WorkCover claim for an injury that was your own fault or in a situation that was out of the employers control such as injury on the way to or from work.

-WorkCover helps cover the majority of your salary and medical expenses such as:
+WorkCover helps cover the majority of your salary through weekly payments and medical expenses such as:

 - Specialist medical appointments